filetrust/Glasswall-Security-Policies/policies/Policy27.md

 #### 4.6 Data Sharing or Publishing

-Any test data considered confidential may only be shared with the express permission of the data owner and must not be put in any public repository, file share or similar.
+Any test data considered critical or confidential may only be shared with the express permission of the data owner and must not be put in any public repository, file share or similar.

 Test data files to be shared publically or with external parties must only be shared if we have the right to do so.
 Consideration should be given to any copyright or relevant legislation.
 Any data shared or published should include a statement on ownership/copyright, e.g. if Glasswall, creative commons or some other third party copyright.

 #### 4.7 Applicability of Other Policies

 This document is part of the company&#39;s cohesive set of security policies.
 Other policies may apply to the topics covered in this document and as such the applicable policies should be reviewed as needed.

 ### 5.0 Enforcement

-This policy will be enforced by the IT Manager and/or Executive Team.
+This policy will be enforced by the Head of InfoSec and/or Executive Team.
 Violations may result in disciplinary action, which may include suspension, restriction of access, or more severe penalties up to and including termination of employment.
 Where illegal activities or theft of company property (physical or intellectual) are suspected, the company may report such activities to the applicable authorities.

 ### 6.0 Definitions